 After a really long day at work, I have found myself in the gym.
 Lifting or running can be a great distraction and a huge stress reliever.
 Working out also releases chemicals in the brain that cause a person to de-stress.
 I am not going to sugar coat it, I am almost always stressing about something.
 Whether it be boys, my future job, my military career and where it is going, or a roommate situation, there is almost always something to stress about.
 When I am waiting for a boy to call, I go to the gym instead of sitting around.

 I have started lifting in the past few months and I actually really enjoy it.
 In high school, I used to run as a stress reliever.
-I would just lace up my shoes and take off with my Ipod.
-I’m pretty sure I was actually in better shape at that point than I am 5 years into my military career.
+I would just lace up my shoes and take off with my Ipod. .
 That may be because when I was in high school, every little stress meant the world was ending.
+You remember being 15, right?

-A few months ago, I found out that my grandma was in the hospital.
+A while back, I found out that my grandma was in the hospital.
 I went to visit her, but ultimately I left the hospital stressed out.
 For me, for the family, for the organization that needed to happen to make sure everything was taken care of, I was super stressed.
 What did I do?
 I spent 2 hours in the gym lifting.

 2) Gym Memberships are usually Cheaper than Doctors Visits